Edited by Ernst Falzeder and Martin Liebscher

 The lectures will be published in eight volumes.
 The whole series has been accepted for publication by Princeton University Press:

 Volume 1.
-History of Psychology – available now
+The History of Modern Psychology – available

 Winter semester 1933/34